PHACDataHub/git_github_intro/class2.md

 In our previous class, we focused on git for local repositories, which means applying version control for files and directories located on our own computers.
-In this class, we'll expand our understanding of version control to include working with remote repositories vit GitHub.
+In this class, we'll expand our understanding of version control to include working with remote repositories via GitHub.

-GitHub is a web-based platform for sharing and collaborating with code and data.
+GitHub is a cloud-based platform for sharing and collaborating with code and data.
 It allows you to create repositories that are publicly visible, or private but accessible to specific people to whom you provide permission.
+In addition, there is an on-premise version known as Github Enterprise which PHAC/HC has access to as well.

 You registered for a GitHub account and used that information when setting up the GitHub Desktop app in [our previous class](class1.md).
 If